Do you want a cookie?

 Mixed culture: Companion planting with raspberries

-• Good neighbors: Bush beans, peas, fern, lamb's lettuce, garlic, cress, lavender, lily of the valley, lemon balm, phacelia, marigold, yarrow, chives, thyme, onions.
+• Good companion plants: Bush beans, peas, fern, lamb's lettuce, garlic, cress, lavender, lily of the valley, lemon balm, phacelia, marigold, yarrow, chives, thyme, onions.

-• Bad neighbors: Eggplants, blackberries, currants, jostaberry, potatoes, peppers, tomatoes.
+• Bad companion plants: Eggplants, blackberries, currants, jostaberry, potatoes, peppers, tomatoes.

 How to grow raspberries: What you need to know